chugf/Agentic-AI-Desktop-Pet/README.md

 ### Local Inference Specifications

+> [!IMPORTANT]
-> Note: If your system doesn't meet the minimum requirements, opt for cloud inference.
+> If your system doesn't meet the minimum requirements, opt for cloud inference.
 >
 > Simply input your Aliyun API-key and XunfeiYun API credentials to enjoy a comparable experience to local inference.

-> [!IMPORTANT]
+>
 > AI inference necessitates *CUDA Runtime*
 >
 > Local inference might hurt your GPU